Top Iraqi cleric casts doubt on reforms offered to defuse unrest

 “The security forces are dealing with us like they dealt with Daesh (Islamic State).
 They’re killing us in the same way,” said Abbas, 25, who sported a helmet and an Iraqi flag freshly painted on his arm.

-He was one of thousands in and around Baghdad’s Tahrir Square, which has become the centre of the uprising, packed with Iraqis from across sectarian and generational divides.
+He was one of thousands in and around Baghdad’s Tahrir Square, which has become the center of the uprising, packed with Iraqis from across sectarian and generational divides.

 The square was less crowded on Monday, though tents were still pitched.
-A nearby street was packed with mostly young men, wearing helmets and makeshift body armour, who clashed with security forces in front of a burning building.
+A nearby street was packed with mostly young men, wearing helmets and makeshift body armor, who clashed with security forces in front of a burning building.

 Tuk-tuks ferried dozens of wounded to nearby medical clinics, staffed by volunteers: some victims were unconscious, others spat up or choked on tear gas, others bled.

-At least 34 people were wounded, police and medics said.
+At least 34 people were wounded in Baghdad, police and medics said.
+In addition to the two deaths in Nassiriya, where security forces used machine guns, over 100 people were wounded, police and medics said.

 In the southern oil city of Basra, around 3,000 people gathered in front of the local government building and set up tents, but no violence was reported.